litmuschaos/litmus-docs/website/docs/introduction/usage.md

 <img src={require("../assets/introduction/uses-of-litmus/overall-resilience.png").default} alt="Overall Resilience" />

-Chaos Engineering is a culture-oriented practice.
-With time, management buying and the SRE confidence will increase, and they move the chaos tests into production.
+Chaos Engineering is a practice.
+As seen above, with time, management buying and the SRE confidence will increase, and they move the chaos tests into production.
 This process will increase resilience metrics, as well.

 ## Learn more